 You don’t have to be located in a top travel destination to run a successful Hipcamp and monetize your land.
 No matter where you’re based—or how far from a major city—there are Hipcampers out there who want to experience your slice of heaven.
 With the right prep work, you can increase your land’s visibility and turn your remote property into an attraction people are excited to travel to.
 Read on for 6 ways to turn your property into a camper hot spot.

 Interested in hosting with Hipcamp?
-Learn more here.
+Find out more here.

 Let your Hipcamp listing double as a regional guide to draw guests to your site.
 The key is share the unique things to do and experience where you live to help guests picture their visit.